-Opening a bank account for your business gives you many advantages: you keep your money safe, separate your personal accounts from those of the business and create a credit history.
-In addition, it allows you to access other benefits, such as business credit cards, and of course, ITIN loans.
+Opening a bank account for your business gives you many advantages: you keep your money safe, separate your personal accounts from those of the business, and create a credit history.
+Besides, it allows you to access other benefits, such as business credit cards, and of course, ITIN loans.
 But you must be responsible and use your bank account properly.
-Here are some tips to do it.
+Here are some tips for doing it.

 How to use your business bank account